 - Give attendees an understanding of and knowledge on how being charged with a Federal Criminal Offence can affect future opportunities for them in life

-- Provide information and understanding on how alcohol and drugs affect the body and ability to make decisions, operate a vehicle or machinery or do a task safely through a hands on demonstration/simulation with Fatal Vision Alcohol Simulation Goggles and Marijuana Simulation Goggles.
+- Provide information and understanding on how alcohol and drugs affect the body and the ability to make decisions, operate a vehicle or machinery or to do a task safely by using a hands on demonstration/simulation with Fatal Vision Alcohol Simulation Goggles and Marijuana Simulation Goggles.
 Information is also provided on the dangers of fentanyl and myths surrounding naloxone.

 - By providing an emotional description of the death notification she received that night, Amanda walks the attendees through the emotions felt and actions that take place when you receive a death notification from police when a loved one is killed and the shows the roller coaster of emotions that follows.
 Amanda does this by thoroughly describing that night the RCMP Officers arrived at her home and stated “Amanda, we know you’re a fellow Officer, so we’re going to get straight to the point.
 There was an accident, it happened this morning on highway 22 and your Dad died in the crash.”
-Amanda describes the numbness she felt, how she was in shock, how she was Daddy’s little girl and how even seeing her uniform in the closet made her angry because she put her life on the line everyday to protect others, yet her own Dad ends up being killed by an impaired driver just 4 hours north of her.
+Amanda describes the numbness she felt, how she was in shock, how she was Daddy’s little girl and how even seeing her uniform in the closet made her angry.
+This part hits employees hard, especially when she states “how was it that I put my life on the everyday to protect the citizens of my area, yet my own Dad ends up being killed by an impaired driver just 4 hours north of me!”

 - Prove to and leave attendees with the message and understanding of how life is a sequence of one decisions.
 It’s not only impaired driving, it is every decision you make in your life, such as not using your PPE correctly or when needed, driving while distracted, texting and driving, bullying others, not wearing your seat belt, speeding, not wearing a helmet when on an ATV or bicycle and not believing in yourself or thinking you’re not worth it.
 Every decision you make in your life impacts someone else.